vledermaus/phpunit-commit-reminder/README.md

 ## Configuration

-Add the extension to your `phpunit.xml` file.
+To activate the extension, add it to your phpunit.xml file as an extension.
+This configuration ensures that PHPUnit Commit Reminder runs automatically after your tests.
+Here's an example of how to do this:

 ```xml
 <extensions>